bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sintsov.md

 title: Sintsov, Dmitrii Matveevich
 born: 1867
 died: 1946
-keywords: Sintsov, conics, nonholonomic, Sintsov-Fenichel, Three Point, Gronwall Inequality, Poincare
+keywords: dmitrii matveevich sintsov,sintsov
-description: Russian mathematician Dmitrii Sintsov developed the Sintsov-Fenichel Theorem, the Three Point Method and Gronwall Inequality + discovered k-regular systems, Poincare section, uniform asymptotics, parametric resonance.
+description: Dmitrii Matveevich Sintsov was a Russian mathematician who worked on the theory of conics and the theory of nonholonomic differential geometry.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---